zwbetz-gh/zwbetz/content/blog/connect-to-a-postgresql-database-and-run-a-query-from-a-bash-script/index.md

 - The `-t` option turns off printing of column names and result row count footers
 - The `-A` option switches to unaligned output mode
+- The `-f` option reads the command from a file

 ## Related